-I said this is no different from the concerns a potential referrer feels when you approach them - think about how you feel when someone approaches you.
+I explained this is no different from the concerns a potential referrer feels when you approach them — think about how you feel when someone approaches you.
 No matter how impressive they seem, how likely are you to refer them to your best client?

 In the same way that a buyer at a major retailer has concerns that must be overcome in order for them to stock the product, it's vital to overcome similar concerns of a potential referrer.
 Only when they have been overcome, will the referrals flow.

 This takes time.
 In my experience, months of gradually building up trust.

 How about the other side of the equation, in other words the benefits for the referrer?
 In the breakfast cereal scenario, the answer's obvious: sales and profits for the manufacturer and the retailer.

 However in the B2B professional services world, the answer isn't so obvious.
 It could mean that your client feels grateful to you for making the introduction, or that they spend more money with you as a result of the referred supplier’s advice.
 Another benefit could be that you gain a better understanding of your client and you have a stronger connection to them.